 There is wide range of literature databases that this website gives you access to.

 As you will see there is a myriad of choices in this section, and you should spend some time exploring in the context of your project.
-The tool that I find the most efficient for searches is the ISI Web of Knowledge/Science Citation Index.
+The tool that I find the most efficient for searches is the Web of Science.
 Google scholar is becoming more useful and finds a similar set of articles and now recognizes your CU affliation and links to the full text.
-However, it has fewer options than the ISI Web of Knowledge.
+However, it has fewer options than the Web of Science.